google/product-dsa/README.md

 ```
 ./setup.sh --config gs://MY_BUCKET/config.MY_PROJECT1.yaml
 ```
-but in this case you have to use Application Default Credentials (that means you can't use neither `--service-account-key-file` nor `--client-secrets-file`)
+but in this case you have to use Application Default Credentials (that means you can't use either `--service-account-key-file` or `--client-secrets-file`)

 #### 2.4.2 Running from local machine